Best Practices for

 Automated white-box testing is far more effective at finding buggy REST API requests: Since they use information about the source code, white-box approaches can automatically exclude irrelevant parameter settings from the corpus.
 Through information about code coverage, they can find crashing REST API requests much faster and much more accurately.
 White-box automation also enables better reporting by providing code-coverage visibility.
 The advantages of this approach are especially useful to secure vast microservice environments that are connected through APIs, and projects that are expanding in size.

 The most efficient way to implement automated white-box testing is with feedback-based fuzzing.
-During feedback-based fuzz testing, the instrumentation is used to measure the test progress within individual microservices and APIs.
+During feedback-based fuzz testing, code instrumentation is used to measure the test progress within individual microservices and APIs.
 Through this instrumentation, the fuzzer collects information about test inputs, which it then uses to create further inputs that traverse even more code paths.
-Since this technology can be integrated into any build system, it enables developers to continuously test their microservice architectures for security vulnerabilities and stability issues.
+Since this technology can be integrated into any build system, it enables developers to continuously test their REST APIs for security vulnerabilities and stability issues.